“Running ads to lead capture pages isn’t enough anymore…”

 As an example, I have a friend how teaches LinkedIn marketing.
 In a recent article, he explained how beginners always want their LinkedIn marketing to follow an exact, step by step sequence.

-In particular, they want a guaranteed push-button system that looks like this:
+In particular, they want everyone to flow through a set of steps that looks like this:

 Send a Connection Request –> Send Message #1 –> Back and Forth Communication –> Sales Call –> New Client